Skip to main content

 ENTRYPOINT []

-export PIPELINE_NAME=kratix-workshop/jenkins-request-pipeline:dev
+export PIPELINE_NAME=kratix-workshop/jenkins-configure-pipeline:dev

 Then we can build the image